Maxixee/Credit-Provider-API/README.md

   - ```docker run -d -p 80:80 --name proposta-web-front matheuspieropan/proposta-web``` To run the project front-end
   - ```docker run --name postgres-container -d -e POSTGRES PASSWORD-123 -e POSTGRES_DB-propostadb -p 5432:5432 postgres``` To run the postgres database image
   - ```docker run -d -p 5672:5672 -p 15672:15672 --name my-rabbit rabbitmq:3-management ``` To run RabbitMQ

+- It's also necessary to have an AWS account to be able to use the notification-app microservice, and insert the AccessKey and SecretKey in the application.properties

 - Once these commands have been carried out, simply build and run the backend in your IDE.